decentraland/documentation/content/player/general/faq.md

 - **Can I log in from multiple computers?<br/>**

-  Yes, you can run Decentraland from multiple computers as long as you have your digital wallet installed on each machine.
+  Yes, you can run Decentraland from multiple computers.

-- **Can I use a different browser?<br/>**

-  While it may be technically possible to use another browser, we recommend Chrome, Firefox or Brave to ensure optimal performance.

 {{</ details >}}